 The detailed course schedule is available as a separate document on D2L.
-This schedule lists topics, assigned readings, quizzes, bonus work (recitations and bonus assignments), and exams.
-Due dates (suggested and absolute) are indicated on the schedule.
+This schedule lists topics, assigned readings, quizzes, bonus recitations and reflections, and exams.
+Due dates are indicated on the schedule.
 Each part of the course is detailed in the following sections, but below are general guidelines regarding your routine in this course.
-You will see that there are suggested due dates in the schedule (and below) as well as absolute due dates in the schedule.